 - Create data systems and measurement plans to evaluate the impact of interventions.

-- Provide expertise to structure PFS projects and perform due diligence on a potential implementation partner.
+- Provide expertise to structure outcomes-based funding and financing tools and perform due diligence on potential implementation partners.

 - Develop contracts linking payment with measurable outcomes.

 - Engage and convene key stakeholders to address environmental challenges.

 Assess environmental, economic, and social outcomes related to energy efficiency and the potential of outcomes-based funding to scale New York State Energy Research and Development Authority’s energy efficiency programs.

 Co-develop a resilience screen for 100 Resilient Cities and The Rockefeller Foundation that evaluates an infrastructure project’s negative consequences, along with its positive social co-benefits.
 The tool is now being used for Rockefeller’s $500 million Urban Resilience Fund (TURF) to identify and evaluate the resilience value of infrastructure projects.